Lender FAQ

 All buyers (any person on the note/warranty Deed) must complete an approved homebuyer education course.
 A non-purchasing spouse (NPS) on title must complete a homebuyer education course.
 Cosigners are NOT required to take a class.

 The Nevada Housing Division (NHD) has partnered with Freddie Mac to offer their CreditSmart homebuyer education course.
-Here is the link to the program: https://creditsmarttutorial.freddiemaclearning.com/
+Access the program by clicking on this link.

 Condos